 People come from all over the world to learn how to make a guitar from resident luthier Aaron Fenech with some returning to make their second, third and fourth instruments.
 Aaron is known for his work using Australian native timbers – a unique offering at the school, as is the fact that students work alongside Aaron while he is custom-making guitars for the Australian and international markets.

-If shopping for a guitar sounds much easier than making one, Gold Coast Music in Southport stocks a range of bespoke Fenech Guitars.
+If shopping for a guitar sounds much easier than making one, here is a list of dealers that carry a range of bespoke Fenech Guitars.

 There was quite a buzz when the Craft Parlour in Palm Beach opened its doors five years ago and since that time it’s built a solid reputation for delivering craft-based workshops to an enormous range of people – visitors and locals alike.
 Resin jewellery, basket-weaving, botanical dyeing, ceramics and macramé all get a look in and there are art-based workshops like a monthly paint and sip session as well as charity sewing bees.
 Kids get some love too with school holidays serving up gatherings for mini-makers and their adults.
 Director Rachael Valentine believes crafting is food for the soul and her business model reflects that, with many clients discovering a deep hidden passion for creating and some even going on to start small businesses from their new found skills.
 Find out what workshops are on offer at the Craft Parlour during your stay and take home a souvenir you’ll remember for a lifetime.

 A HOME FOR CREATIVE KIDS